-Jeremiah Johnson describes his job in Korea He describes how he would record the sounds of enemy artillery.
-He explains his role and how he was independent rom the trench soldier.
+Jeremiah Johnson describes his job in Korea.
+He recounts how he would record the sounds of enemy artillery.
+He explains his role and how he was independent from the trench soldier.
 He describes the technology he would use as part of his counterfire platoon work.

 Finding North Korean Shooters

-Jeremiah Johnson describes how there was an attitude of many soldiers who didn't want to be here.
-He remembers how he was bored calling artillery so he asked his Lieutenant to figure out his own shots.
+Jeremiah Johnson describes the poor attitude of many soldiers who did not want to be there and comments on how they would complain.
+He remembers how he was bored calling artillery locations, so he asked his Lieutenant if he could figure out his own shots.
 He describes how he came up with a system to refine the process of locating North Korean guns.

 Hiring Orphans to Help

-Jeremiah Johnson remembers two orphan South Korean boys who worked for the unit.
-He describes the jobs they had.
-He shares how they paid them and how they learned from the soldiers.
+Jeremiah Johnson remembers two orphaned South Korean boys who worked for the unit.
+He describes the jobs they were given.
+He shares how they paid them and comments on how they learned from the soldiers.

 00:00:00 [Beginning of recorded material]